MucormycosisFungal infection - mucormycosis

-Mucormycosis is a fungal infection of the sinuses, brain, or lungs that occurs in some people with a weakened immune system.
+Mucormycosis is a fungal infection of the sinuses, brain, or lungs.
+It occurs in some people with a weakened immune system.

 - Diabetes (usually poorly controlled)